National Association of Free Will Baptists: Membership

 Since the middle of the 20th century, membership has remained near 200,000.
 In 2007, the Association reported having 2,369 churches and 185,798 members.
 Membership is concentrated in the Southern United States.
 The states with the highest membership rates are Arkansas, Oklahoma, West Virginia, Alabama, and Kentucky.

-Free Will Baptist North American Ministries (known as Free Will Baptist Home Missions until 2015) has 89 active mission works in 26 states.
+The Free Will Baptist North American Ministries (known as Free Will Baptist Home Missions until 2015) has 89 active mission works in 26 states.
 Their primary role is to send missionaries into North America to plant Free Will Baptist churches.
 David Crowe is the Director of Home Missions.
 They generally have anywhere between 50 and 70 missionaries on the field at any given time.
 As of 2011 they have missionaries in Alabama, Michigan, South Carolina, Alaska, Minnesota, Tennessee, Arizona, Mississippi, Texas, California, New Mexico, Utah, Canada, New York, Virgin Islands, Colorado, Ohio, Virginia, Idaho, Oklahoma, Washington, Illinois, Pennsylvania, West Virginia, Kentucky, Puerto Rico, Wisconsin, Mexico, and Rhode Island.